Connecting inbound agents

-When an administrator wants to connect an inbound (formerly known as “JNLP”) external agent to a Jenkins Master, such as a Windows virtual machine running outside the cluster and using the agent service wrapper, two connection types are available in CloudBees CI on modern cloud platforms.
+When an administrator wants to connect an inbound (formerly known as “JNLP”) external agent to a Jenkins controller, such as a Windows virtual machine running outside the cluster and using the agent service wrapper, two connection types are available in CloudBees CI on modern cloud platforms.

 Connection type | Description |